Here’s something for you to think about, if you’re serious about attaining financial independence with Forex trading.

-Considering that most people don’t even make a single cent after 6 months of trading, I think $200 per month is a good short term goal.
+Considering that most people don’t even make a single cent after 6 months of trading, I think an average of $200 per month is a good short term goal.

 Obviously, you’re not going to achieve that level of success immediately when you start, but it gives us a gauge of what your progress will look like… which is the whole point of this exercise.